moon44432/renderlapse/README.md

 ![](assets/chunkytutorial.png)

 1. Load one of your backup worlds.
 2. Select chunks to render. **Be careful - Chunky throws an error when it tries to render chunks that are not generated.
-You need another scene with the same settings but less chunk range for older worlds that don't have enough chunks to render.**
+You need another scene with the same settings but smaller chunk range for older worlds that don't have enough chunks to render.**
 3. Load selected chunks.
 4. Canvas size.
 1920 * 1080 is recommended.
 5. Un-check all entities.